-Joe Cannataci Joe Cannataci co-founded and is Co-director of STeP where he is Full Professor, holding the Chair of European Information Policy & Technology Law and largely focuses on externally funded collaborative research projects and the supervision of PhD students.
-He is the first ever UN Special Rapporteur on Privacy and is also head of the Department of Information Policy & Governance at the University of Malta.
-A Fellow of the British Computer Society (FBCS) and UK Chartered Information Technology Professional (CITP), his law background meets his techie side as a Senior Fellow and Associate Researcher at the CNAM Security-Defense-Intelligence Department in Paris, France.
+Joe Cannataci co-founded and is Co-director of STeP where he is Full Professor, holding the Chair of European Information Policy & Technology Law and focuses on externally funded collaborative research projects and the supervision of PhD students.
+He is UN Special Rapporteur on Privacy and also head of the Department of Information Policy & Governance at the University of Malta.
+A Fellow of the British Computer Society (FBCS) and UK Chartered Information Technology Professional (CITP), his law background meets his techie side as a Senior Fellow and Associate Researcher at the CNAM Security-Defense-Intelligence Department in Paris.

 Hans Vedder is Professor of Economic Law specialising in competition law and the law on the regulation of energy and telecommunications markets.
-His research interests concern the interaction between technology and economic law, for instance in the creation of smart grids that integrate IT and energy networks and change the position of market actors.
-The application of the competition rules to 'Big Tech' and the interaction between information technology / digital markets and competition law more generally features prominently in his teaching and research.
+His research focuses on the interaction between technology and economic law, such the creation of smart grids that integrate IT and energy networks and change the position of market actors.
+The application of the competition rules to 'Big Tech' and the interaction between information technology/digital markets and competition law more generally features prominently in his teaching and research.
 Hans supervises several PhD students in this field.

 Nynke Vellinga is a postdoc researcher involved in the Cybersecurity Noord Nederland project, for which she explores the legal framework for cybersecurity in automated vehicles.
 In addition, Nynke participates in the ITU Focus Group on AI for autonomous and assisted driving.